 Some donor-designated scholarships and fellowships are awarded by organizations and agencies not connected with The Evergreen State College.
-Information on some external scholarships is available on the Evergreen Website: (www.evergreen.edu/scholarships/other-opportunities.htm)
+Information on some external scholarships is available on the Evergreen website: (evergreen.edu/scholarships/other-opportunities)

-The federal government also has conditional TEACH grants for prospective teachers planning to teach in shortage areas of math, science, foreign languages, reading, and English Language Acquisition.
-See: https://studentaid.ed.gov/types/grants-scholar-ships/teach or contact Evergreen's financial aid office.
+The federal government also has conditional TEACH grants for prospective teachers planning to teach in shortage areas of math, science, world languages, reading, and English Language Acquisition.
+See: https://studentaid.ed.gov/types/ grants-scholarships/teach or contact Evergreen's financial aid office.